 Our tropical getaway feels like so long ago.
 Lucky then, that I’ve only just got around to going through our holiday photos!
 I took a lot less than I anticipated.
 Firstly, I didn’t bring my SLR (too bulky, though the images would have been amazing; also, I bought it secondhand, so if anything went wrong insurance would probably be a real hassle to deal with).
 And neither my iPhone nor point-and-shoot could quite measure up.
-Secondly, I wanted to really enjoy being in the moment, holiday houses and apartments for you and your family click here for further information.
+Secondly, I wanted to really enjoy being in the moment.
 Something that’s easier said than done for me.

 I still can’t quite believe we left the country and made it back without any major hassles.
 I mean, the landing at Rarotonga was the worst thing I’ve ever experienced; my head felt like it was in a vice of pins and needles and about to explode for about 15 minutes straight.
 I was literally frozen in place, tears running down my face, praying for it to stop.
 And the time difference had me a bit bamboozled – we could well have missed our return flight, were it not for T. But all in all, there were no major hiccups.